Bell/ans Side Effects

 Note: This document contains side effect information about sodium bicarbonate.
-Some of the dosage forms listed on this page may not apply to the brand name Bell / ans.
+Some dosage forms listed on this page may not apply to the brand name Bell/ans.

 Check with your doctor as soon as possible if any of the following side effects occur while taking sodium bicarbonate: